ertis-research/kafka-ml/README.md

 Change the batch size, training and validation parameters in the Deployment form.
 Use the same format and parameters than TensorFlow methods *fit* and *evaluate* respectively.
 Validation parameters are optional (they are only used if *validation_rate>0 or test_rate>0* in the stream data received).

+Note: If you do not have the GPU(s) properly tuned, **set the "GPU  Memory usage estimation" parameter to 0**.
+Otherwise, the training component will be deployed, but in a pending state waiting to allocate GPU memory.
+If the pod is described, it will show a `aliyun.com/gpu-mem` related warning.

 <img src="images/configure-deployment.svg" width="500">

 Once the configuration is deployed, you will see one training result per model in the configuration.
 Models are now ready to be trained and receive stream data.